 800 opportunities to do better

 UBS operates in over 800 buildings throughout the world.
-And back in 2004, we were emitting 360,502 tons of CO2 – the equivalent of 130,000 cars, each driving 20,000 kilometers in a year.
+And back in 2004, we were emitting the equivalent of 130,000 cars, each driving 20,000 kilometers in a year.
 By 2020, we aim to reduce that number by 75% and to use electricity only from renewable sources.

-The restoration of our historic headquarters on Bahnhofstrasse in Zurich is set to be completed in 2018.
-Eco-friendly and low-emission building materials have helped us with our sustainability goals.
-When finished, we aim for a LEED platinum certification (the highest level under the international standard for sustainable, eco-friendly and resource-conserving construction).
+The restoration of our historic headquarters on Bahnhofstrasse in Zurich was completed in 2018.
+Eco-friendly and low-emission building materials, as well as energy and water saving measures have helped us with our sustainability goals, and to achieve a LEED platinum certification (the highest level under the international standard for sustainable, eco-friendly and resource-conserving construction).
 The forecasted energy savings after the refurbishment of Bahnhofstrasse 45 are 30%.